Now that's how the atrioventricular canals close.

 and would make all the sense in the world

-if it just kept on growing not the endocardial cushions
+if it just kept on growing, met the endocardial cushions

 What it does is it leaves a small gap just above the muscular portion